gumroad/wp-gumroad/gumroad/README.txt

-=== Gumroad Purchase Page Overlay ===
+=== Gumroad Overlay & Embed Purchase Pages ===
 Contributors: pderksen, nickyoung87
-Tags: gumroad, gumroad purchase pages, gumroad overlay, ecommerce, e-commerce, pdf, javascript, embed Requires at least: 3.5.2
+Tags: gumroad, gumroad purchase pages, gumroad overlay, gumroad embed, ecommerce, e-commerce, pdf, javascript, embed Requires at least: 3.5.2
 Tested up to: 3.8
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display your Gumroad purchase pages in a pretty lightbox overlay.
+Display your Gumroad purchase pages in a pretty lightbox or embed them right on your pages.

 == Description ==

-The Gumroad overlay lets you bring in the Gumroad purchase pages right onto your site, so that transactions can happen inline — in a pretty Gumroad lightbox — without ruining the browsing experience for your customers (taken from the official [Gumroad overlay documentation](https://gumroad.com/overlay)).
+This plugin lets you bring in the Gumroad purchase pages right onto your site, so that transactions can happen inline — without ruining the browsing experience for your customers.

+The overlay option pops up the purchase form in a pretty lightbox.
+See the official [Gumroad Overlay documentation](https://gumroad.com/overlay).

+The embed option shows the purchase form directly on your page.
+See the official [Gumroad Embed documentation](https://gumroad.com/embed).

-This plugin simply embeds the Gumroad JavaScript snippet on the posts or pages you specify.
-Just check the box along the right sidebar when editing a post or page.
+This plugin simply embeds a Gumroad JavaScript snippet on the posts or pages you specify.
+See the options along the right sidebar while editing a post or page.

 You can also enable Gumroad on the home page or archive pages where multiple posts are shown.
 Just look under Settings in your WordPress dashboard.

-Now just add links to your Gumroad products on your posts and pages (i.e. `http://gum.co/demo`).

 [Follow this project on Github](https://github.com/pderksen/WP-Gumroad).

 == Installation ==

-**Finding and installing through the WordPress admin:**

-1. If searching for this plugin in your WordPress admin, under Plugins > Add New search for "gumroad".
+= 1.
+Admin Search =
+1. In your Admin, go to menu Plugins > Add.
+1. Search for `Gumroad`.
-1. Find the plugin that's labeled **Gumroad Purchase Page Overlay**.
+1. Find the plugin that's labeled `Gumroad`.
-1. Also look for the author name **Phil Derksen**.
+1. Look for the author name `Phil Derksen` on the plugin.
-1. Click "Install Now", then Activate, then head to Settings > Gumroad.
+1. Click to install.

-**Alternative installation methods:**

-* Download this plugin, then upload through the WordPress admin (Plugins > Add New > Upload)
+1. Activate the plugin.
+1. A new menu item `Gumroad` will appear under your Settings menu option.

+= 2.
+Download & Upload =
+1. Download the plugin (a zip file) on the right column of this page.
+1. In your Admin, go to menu Plugins > Add.
+1. Select the tab "Upload".
+1. Upload the .zip file you just downloaded.
+1. Activate the plugin.
+1. A new menu item `Gumroad` will appear under your Settings menu option.

+= 3.
+FTP Upload =
+1. Download the plugin (.zip file) on the right column of this page.
+1. Unzip the zip file contents.
-* Download this plugin, unzip the contents, then FTP upload to the `/wp-content/plugins/` directory
+1. Upload the `gumroad` folder to the `/wp-content/plugins/` directory of your site.
+1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. A new menu item `Gumroad` will appear under your Settings menu option.

 == Frequently Asked Questions ==

+[TODO copy from official docs]

 = Troubleshooting =

+[TODO this right?]

 From the official [Gumroad overlay documentation](https://gumroad.com/overlay):